Histoire de Melody Nelson: Legacy

 Histoire de Melody Nelson is regarded by many critics and fans to be Gainsbourg's magnum opus and his most influential release.
-While it became a pivotal album of the 1970s and was instrumental in the development of French rock music and trip hop genre, it has also influenced many musical artists outside France, including Jarvis Cocker of Pulp, Beck, Tricky, Broadcast, Barry Adamson of Magazine, David Holmes, Cibo Matto, Neil Hannon of The Divine Comedy, Stereolab, Michael Stipe of R.E.M., Portishead, The Last Shadow Puppets and Arctic Monkeys.
-Portishead based its musical style on the album's mixture of orchestrations with dusty drums, while Beck utilized the album's main theme heavily on his song "Paper Tiger", on his 2002 album, Sea Change.
-French electronic music act Air was also influenced by the album.
-Faith No More and Mr. Bungle vocalist Mike Patton also expressed his appreciation for the album and Gainsbourg's music, stating that "he was immediately awe-struck by the elegance, variety and detail of Serge's 'pop' forms".
-"It made me think that I had a lot to learn".
+While it became a pivotal album of the 1970s and was instrumental in the development of French rock and the trip hop movement of the 1990s, it has also influenced many musical artists outside France, including Jarvis Cocker of Pulp, Beck, Tricky, Broadcast, Barry Adamson of Magazine, David Holmes, Cibo Matto, Neil Hannon of the Divine Comedy, Stereolab, Michael Stipe of R.E.M., Portishead, The Last Shadow Puppets and Arctic Monkeys.
+Portishead based its musical style on the album's mixture of orchestrations with dusty drums, while Beck utilized the album's main theme heavily on his 2002 song "Paper Tiger", from the album Sea Change.
+French electronic music band Air was also influenced by the album.
+Faith No More and Mr. Bungle vocalist Mike Patton has also expressed his appreciation for the album and Gainsbourg's music, stating that he "was immediately awe-struck by the elegance, variety and detail of Serge's 'pop' forms...it made [me] think that [I] had a lot to learn".

-The songs on Histoire de Melody Nelson were covered and sampled by various artists of different genres.
+The songs on Histoire de Melody Nelson have been covered and sampled by various artists of different genres.
 British rock band Placebo recorded a cover version of "The Ballad of Melody Nelson", which was released on a compilation of cover versions with their Sleeping with Ghosts album.
 Portishead also covered the song in French, collaborating with Jane Birkin.
 Mick Harvey of Nick Cave and the Bad Seeds also released a total of four Gainsbourg tribute albums, two in the 1990s, Intoxicated Man (1995) and Pink Elephants (1997), and two more nearly 20 years later, Delirium Tremens (2016) and Intoxicated Women (2017).
 He also joined the stage with frequent collaborator PJ Harvey in 1996 for performances of two Gainsbourg songs, "Bonnie and Clyde" and "Harley Davidson".
 Michael Stipe covered "L'hôtel particulier" under the name "L'Hotel" on a 2006 Gainsbourg tribute album, Monsieur Gainsbourg Revisited.
 Hip hop act De La Soul sampled "Ah!
 Melody" on their song, "Held Down" from AOI: Bionix (2001); and Portishead's remix of Massive Attack's 1995 song "Karmacoma" sampled the bassline of "Melody".
-Mirwais, a French producer who is known for his work for Madonna, sampled "Cargo Culte" on his album Production (2000).
+French electronic music producer Mirwais sampled "Cargo Culte" on his album Production (2000).
 David Holmes used a sample of "Melody" on his track "Don't Die Just Yet", from his 1997 album Let's Get Killed (1997).
 Brazilian musician Rogério Skylab covered "Ah!
 Melody" for his 2009 album Skygirls.
+Brooklyn indie rock band Ava Luna covered the album in its entirety, both live at the 2016 Northside Festival, and then as a studio album in 2018.